jfalcou/spy/doc/libc.rst

 **Template parameters**

-``TargetLib`` - the C Standard Library identification to check.
+  - ``TargetLib``: the C Standard Library identification to check.
 This value must be an enumerator listed by :ref:`libc-libc`

 **Helper alias template**